Can I Trust the Bible?

 We have to get past these differences in interpretation by using multiple good Bibles, as well as reference the original language manuscripts and resources, so we can compare the differences and make a better judgment to the meaning God intended.

-We can see that because of problems with translation, no single modern Bible is a perfect representation of Scripture from the original languages.
+We can see that because of problems with translation and interpretation, no single modern Bible is a perfect representation of scripture from the original languages.
 To counter this, it is essential to use more than one Bible for serious study.
-Combining the NIV or another good modern translation (see Choosing A Bible9 for help with picking good translations) with the KJV is an excellent solution for understanding Scripture better.
+Combining the NIV or another good translations (see Choosing A Bible9 for help with picking good translations), such as the KJV and NASB, are necessary for understanding scripture better.

 Can I Trust Church Doctrine?

-Authenticated Scripture is the Scripture that was established and validated by the early church in the time after the age of the apostolic church, which was led directly by the first disciples of Christ.
-This Scripture includes the 39 books of the Old Testament, which were already firmly established by the time of Jesus, and the 27 books of the New Testament, which were judged and deemed authentic by three criteria for acceptance: Apostolic authority, Conformity to the common tenets of Christianity, and Adoption by the early church6.
+Authenticated scripture is the scripture that was established and validated by the early church in the time after the age of the apostolic church that was led directly by the first disciples of Christ.
+This scripture includes the 39 books of the Old Testament, which were already firmly established by the time of Yeshua - Jesus, and the 27 books of the New Testament, which were judged and deemed authentic by three criteria for acceptance: Apostolic authority, Conformity to the common tenets of Christianity, and Adoption by the early church6.

 The criterion of apostolic authority simply means that the document had to have been written by the original apostles or by their immediate followers.
 The original apostles were the first-hand witnesses to Christ before and after His resurrection.